 This step-by-step checklist will help you to prepare yourself for University study.
-Make sure you have ticked everything off before the start of orientation on Monday 20 February.
+Make sure you have ticked everything off before the start of Orientation week.
 Being prepared will make things less stressful when you arrive on campus.

 For help with any of the information below, email email@example.com or call 0800 WAIKATO.

 You can select your papers and view your timetable as part of your online application to enrol.

 |Accept your offer of study and complete your enrolment|

 Your enrolment needs to be finalised before semester starts.
 Different application and enrolment dates apply to some programmes.

 If you have fees to pay, they need to be paid before semester starts to avoid a late payment penalty.
 Find out how to pay your fees or if you may be eligible for fees-free.

 |Apply for a Student Loan and Student Allowance (optional)|

 You can apply for a New Zealand Government Student Loan and/or Student Allowance through StudyLink.